-Visit Criteria 3: Location Enrichment Activities must occur in-person at the early education site or as an off-site field trip sponsored by the Local Partnerships.
-Workforce Criteria: Who are the service 1 1 , Program Role Enrichment Activity Maximum Number N/A Facilitator of Cases KITS Related Job Title or Role Service Provider Minimum Education No diploma or degree Level Required Certifications and/or Expertise in the topic area that he/she is delivering.
+Workforce Criteria: Who are the service providers implementing this program?
+Program Role Enrichment Activity Maximum Number N/A Facilitator of Cases KITS Related Job Title or Role Service Provider Minimum Education No diploma or degree Level Required Certifications and/or Expertise in the topic area that he/she is delivering.
 Training as Training determined by their educational qualifications and experience.

-and the state of t Other Criteria: Are there other progr am criteria that exist?
-Other Criteria 1: All data must be entered within the First Steps Data Collection System monthly.
-Data entries will be checked monthly to ensure model fidelity.
+Other Criteria: Are there other progr ram criteria that exist?
+Other Criteria 1: monthly.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity.
 Other Criteria 2: Book and Enhanced Early Education strategies include materials and resource Materials Distribution distribution to the focus classrooms.
-Materials and books distribution are Waterials Distribution defined as the following: Materials Distribution: Partnerships purchase supplemental materials for early childhood classrooms to enhance and support learning activities.
-Materials may also be distributed to children to take home to extend classroom learning in the home environment. old control in the monte chimical in Book Distribution: Partnerships may distribute take-home books to children in focus classroom to promote shared reading time and foster healthy brain development, parent-child bonding, and early literacy skills. gy requires bi-monthly check-ins with the classroom teachers and/or school als distributed are aligned to classroom learning.
-Materials and books must receive prior approval by the classro om teacher before purchase and distribution.
-If the local partnership has a Child Care Technical Assistance stra ategy, it is recommended that the local partnership child care technical e selection of materials and books to the classroom in coordination with the classroom teacher.
-Other Criteria 3 If Enhanced Early Education takes place in a school district setting, SC First other oriteria o Steps funds shall not be used to supplant - or in place of - any other resources or materials that would otherwise be provided by the school district.
+Materials and books distribution are defined as the following: 5 Materials Distribution: Partnerships purchase supplemental materials for early childhood classrooms to enhance and support learning activities.
+Materials may also be distributed to children to take home to extend classroom learning in the home environment.
+Book Distribution: Partnerships may distribute take-home books to children in focus classroom to promote shared reading time and foster healthy brain development, parent-child bonding, and early literacy skills. gy requires bi-monthly check ins with the classroom teachers and/or school als distributed are aligned to classroom learning.
+Materials and books must om teacher before purchase and distribution.
+If the local partnership has a ategy, it is recommended that the local partnership child care technical esclution of materials and books to the classroom in coordination with the classroom teacher.
+Other Criteria 3 If Enhanced Early Education takes place in a school district setting, SC First other chiefa 5 Steps funds shall not be used to supplant - or in place of - any other resources or materials that would otherwise be provided by the school district.
 A letter from the school district must be provided annually stating that school district funds would not otherwise be spent on providing the materials and services delivered by the First Steps Local Partnerships through the Enhanced Early Education strategy.
-Other Criteria 4 When enrichment activities are a component of the Enhanced Early Education strategy, the Partnership shall: Utilize a needs assessment process to develop and implement · · · · · · · · · · · · · · · · · · · enrichment curriculum.
+Other Criteria 4 When enrichment activities are a component of the Enhanced Early Education strategy, the Partnership shall: Utilize a needs assessment process to develop and implement enrichment curriculum.
 Input should be derived from school administrators, teachers, and families.
 Consult classroom teachers to determine and specify the focus of enrichment activities.
 Enrichment activities must mirror the needs of students in the classrooms and align with classroom learning.
 Incorporate measurable objectives to help monitor onsite activities.

-Other Criteria 5 Client satisfaction surveys (e.g., families served, early childhood teachers Other Oriteria 3 whose classrooms receive services, or principals/directors of child care providers) will be administered at least annually. i providers i will be administered at least applially
+Other Criteria 5 Client satisfaction surveys (e.g., families served, early childhood teachers whose classrooms receive services, or principals/directors of child care providers) will be administered at least annually.

-Program Name Enhanced Early Education with Onsite Code 323
+Program Name Enhanced Early Education with Onsite Tutoring Code 323 Program Area Early Care and Education

-Tutoring

-Program Area Early Care and Education